MoAmrYehia/WideBot-Internship-Task/README.md

 Using PyCaret I implemented some steps of ML pipeline as following:

 > * **Getting Data**: How to import data from PyCaret repository
-> * **Setting up Environment**: How to setup an experiment in PyCaret and get started with building classification models
+> * **Setting up Environment**: How to setup an experiment in PyCaret and get started with building classification models.
 > * **Create Model**: How to create a model, perform stratified cross validation and evaluate classification metrics.
 > * **Tune Model**: How to automatically tune the hyper-parameters of a classification model.
 > * **Plot Model**: How to analyze model performance using various plots.